Disease Modifying Therapies Choices booklet

 What type of MS is it prescribed for?

-Vumerity is prescribed for people with RRMS who have moderately active disease in the form of a recent relapse, or new lesions.
+Vumerity is prescribed for people with RRMS who have moderately active disease in the form of a recent relapse, or new lesions (60).

 What are the side effects?

-Studies show Vumerity is more well-tolerated than Tecfidera with gastrointestinal upset being mild to moderate.
-It is still one of the more common side effects, but with a lesser impact on daily life.
+Studies show Vumerity is well tolerated when compared to Tecfidera, with gastrointestinal upset being mild to moderate.
+It is still one of the more common side effects, but with a lesser impact on daily life (60).
+Other common side effects include flushing, nausea and an increased risk of acquiring infections (58).

 How does it work?

-Zeposia belongs to a group of drugs, which work by reducing the amount of circulating white blood cells (lymphocytes), preventing them from being able to move freely within the body.
-Therefore, reducing inflammation and damage.
+Zeposia belongs to a group of drugs which work by reducing the amount of circulating white blood cells, known as lymphocytes, and preventing them from being able to move freely within the body.
+This reduces inflammation and nerve damage (62).

 How can it help?

-Comparison studies with Avonex, show that Zeposia is more effective in reducing the amount of new active lesions on MRI, and reducing brain volume loss.
-Zeposia was also studied in a higher dose, and this was shown to reduce relapse rate significantly compared to Avonex.
+Studies have shown that Zeposia is more effective than Avonex in reducing the amount of new active lesions on MRI and at reducing brain volume loss.
+Higher dose Zeposia was shown to reduce relapse rate significantly compared to Avonex (63).

 How is it administered?

 It is taken as a tablet, once a day.
-The dosage is gradually increased over a period of eight days, to help manage side effects.
+The dosage is gradually increased over a period of eight days to help lessen the occurrence of side effects (62).

 Who manufactures it?